DesignerNews/Reveal-Bar/README.md

 * _Number_ `bottomOffset`

     The amount in pixels that the element should be offset on the bottom when scrolling.

-* _Number_ `completeDelay`

-    The amount of time to wait in milliseconds before auto-completing a show or hide if the bar is partially visible.

-* _Number_ `completeTiming`

-    The amount of time it should take in milliseconds to auto-complete showing or hiding the bar if it is partially visible.

 ## Methods